SwiftGL/SwiftGL/README.md

 The `Demo` folder contains example programs to get you started.
 Start there if you want to validate your system is compatible.
-Thee rest of this README will explain what each of the modules do.
+The rest of this README will explain what each of the modules do.

 ## SwiftGL loader